 The genus Tamarindus is monotypic, meaning that it contains only this species.

-Normally, it requires dry climate so the region it grows extends Africa to Senegal in the west, Ethiopia in east and Sudan, Mozambique and Madagascar in south
+Normally, it requires a dry climate so the region it grows extends Africa to Senegal in the west, Ethiopia in the east, and Sudan, Mozambique, and Madagascar in south

 Tamarindus Indica Description

 The tamarind tree is one of the most vital multipurpose tropical fruit tree species in the Indian subcontinent.

 It produces pod-like fruit that contains a brown, edible pulp used in cuisines around the world.
 The pulp is also used in traditional medicine and as a metal polish.

 The leaves are usually evergreen but may shed temporarily in very dry areas during the hot season

 Tamarind fruit was at first believed to be produced by an Indian palm, as the common name Tamarind comes from the Persian word “Tamar-I-hind,” meaning the date of India.

 Every part of the T. indica plant (root, bark, flower, fruit, seed, and leaves) not only has rich nutritional benefits and broad medicinal uses but also has industrial and economic importance.

 The fruits, flattish, bean-like, unevenly curved, and bulged pods, are borne plenty along the new branches.